NoMeansNowastaken/KarutaSniper/README.md

 1. Download repo
 2. Install requirements
-3. Install pytesseract
+3. Install pytesseract (and add to path)

 # How use

-Run main.py, Characters and Animes to sniper are in keywords
+Run main.py, Characters and Animes to snipe are in keywords

 # Changelog